k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 linkTitle: "Backup and Restore"
 weight: 3
 date: 2020-11-16
-description: K8ssandra provides backup/restore via Apache Medusa
+description: K8ssandra provides backup/restore via Medusa
 ---

 This topic walks you through the steps to backup and restore Cassandra data running in a Kubernetes cluster.